jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   sudo apt install tree

-continue in :ref:`how to work in directories`
+continue with :ref:`how to see what directory I am in`

 ----